Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 See if you qualify for a lower rate in less than 2 minutes

 Understanding uninsured motorist (UM) and underinsured motorist (UIM) coverage is essential for protecting yourself financially when other drivers lack adequate insurance.
-With 15.4% of U.S. drivers uninsured as of 2023—a figure that has climbed steadily from 11.6% in 2017—the risk of encountering an inadequately insured driver is at its highest point in years.
+With 15.4% of U.S. drivers uninsured as of 2023—the most recent data from the Insurance Research Council—and a combined uninsured/underinsured rate of 33.4%, roughly one in three drivers on the road lacks sufficient coverage to fully compensate you after a serious accident.

-This guide explains what UM and UIM coverage protects, the four distinct coverage types, state requirements (including key 2025 updates), typical costs, and how to file claims.
+This guide explains what UM and UIM coverage protects, the four distinct coverage types, state requirements (including key 2025–2026 updates for North Carolina, California, Utah, Virginia, Massachusetts, New Jersey, South Carolina, and Louisiana), typical costs, and how to file claims.
 You'll learn why this affordable coverage—costing just $3–6 monthly—provides critical protection against potentially devastating financial losses from accidents with uninsured or underinsured drivers.

 Key Pinch Points